 \section{Conclusion}

 In this work, motivated by Blackwell's order of informativeness \cite{Blackwell51,BG54} between two statistical experiments, we define an order of informativeness in the quantum setting, which is based on the hypothesis testing divergence dominance.
 In the classical case, Blackwell's order implies that there always exists a Markov kernel that maps the more informative statistical experiment to the lesser informative statistical experiment.
-However, in the quantum case, a CPTP map may not always exists \cite{Matsumoto2014} from a more informative pair of quantum states to the lesser informative pair of quantum states.
-Despite the lack of existence of such CPTP maps, we still upper-bound the $f$-divergence of lesser informative pair of quantum states by that of a more informative pair of quantum states.
+However, in the quantum case, a CP-TP map may not always exist \cite{Matsumoto2014} from a more informative pair of quantum states to the lesser informative pair of quantum states.
+Despite the lack of existence of such CP-TP maps, we still upper-bound the $f$-divergence of lesser informative pair of quantum states by that of a more informative pair of quantum states.
 This approach allows us to fully characterize $(\eps,\delta)$-QDP mechanisms.

-We use this ordering to study the stability of differentially private quantum learning algorithms.
-Our stability result also generalizes (in the sense that $\delta>0$) the existing bound in the classical settings.

-We also study the problem of quantum privatized hypothesis testing and quantum privatized parameter estimation, where the trade-off between privacy and statistical utility is characterized via the quantum hypothesis testing divergence and the quantum Fisher information, respectively.
+We use this ordering to study the problem of quantum privatized hypothesis testing and quantum privatized parameter estimation, where the trade-off between privacy and statistical utility is characterized via the quantum hypothesis testing divergence and the quantum Fisher information, respectively.
 We derived explicit expressions for the maximal Fisher information achievable under quantum $(\eps,\delta)$-DP constraints, thereby quantifying the fundamental limits of parameter estimation in the presence of quantum privacy mechanisms.

 Further, we derive near-optimal bounds on the contraction coefficient of $(\eps,\delta)$-DP CP-TP maps with respect to the hockey stick divergence.
 This allows us to prove bounds on the relative entropy between the output pair induced by any $(\eps,\delta)$-DP classical channels.